cupidthecat/cupidfm/README.md

 - [ ] Implement proper memory management and cleanup for file attributes and vectors
 - [ ] Add error handling for failed memory allocations
 - [ ] Optimize file loading performance for large directories
-- [ ] Optimize scrolling
+- [ ] Optimize scrolling, also make sure tree preview is optimized
 - [ ] Use tree command to rewrite tree preview
 - [ ] Use YSAP make-diagram program to learn more about files
 - [X] Fixed cursor issue in directory window scroll
+- [ ] Fix dir size calc not working (wont calc files inside)

 ### Edit Mode Issues
-- [ ] Banner marquee not rotating correctly when rotating in edit mode
+- [X] Banner marquee not rotating correctly when rotating in edit mode
+  - [X] Fix issue casued by patch, they are in seperate locations dpeedning on timing
-- [ ] Fix banner not rotating when prompted eg. (new file or dir)
+- [X] Fix banner not rotating when prompted eg. (new file or dir)
+  - [X] Fix issue casued by patch, they are in seperate locations dpeedning on timing
-- [ ] Fix sig winch handling breaking while in edit mode
+- [X] Fix sig winch handling breaking while in edit mode
-- [ ] Fix cursor showing up at the bottom of the text editing buffer
+- [X] Fix cursor showing up at the bottom of the text editing buffer
-- [ ] Fix text buffer not scrolling to the right when typing and hitting the border of the window
+- [X] Fix text buffer not scrolling to the right when typing and hitting the border of the window

 ### Features
-- [ ] Fix dir size calc not working (wont calc files inside)
 - [X] Enable scrolling for tree preview in the preview window when tabbed over
 - [ ] Add preview support for `.zip` and `.tar` files
 - [ ] Implement syntax highlighting for supported file types